The Picard group of the universal moduli stack of principal bundles on pointed smooth curves: Preliminaries

 The inclusion $\Im(f^*)\subseteq \ker(\res_{\eta})$ is obvious.
 Let us sketch a proof of the inclusion $\Im(f^*)\supseteq \ker(\res_{\eta})$, adapting the argument of loc. cit..
 Let $L$ be a line bundle on $\mathcal X$ which is trivial on the generic fiber $\cX_{\eta}$.
 Choose a nowhere vanishing section of $L|_{\cX_{\eta}}$; this will extend to a section $s$ over some open substack $\mathcal U\subset \mathcal X$ containing the generic fiber.
 Let $D$ be the Cartier divisor defined by $s$.
 In particular, we have that $\oo_{\cX}(D)\cong L$.
 Write $D=\sum_i n_i D_i$ with $n_i\in \bbZ$ and $D_i$ prime divisors.
 Since $f$ is equidimensional and dominant (being flat over an integral base) and the image $E_i:=f(D_i)$ does not contain the generic point $\eta$ (by construction), we conclude that $E_i$ is a prime divisor of $\cS$.
 Since the fibers of $f$ are integral, we must have that $D_i=f^{-1}(E_i)$.
 Each prime divisor $E_i$ is Cartier because $\cS$ is regular and, by what proved above, $f^*\cO_{\cS}(\sum_i n_i E_i)=\cO_{\cX}(\sum_i n_iD_i)=L$, which concludes the proof. \end{proof}

 The following condition on a morphism of stacks will play an important role in what follows.
-Recall that a morphism $\pi:\mt X\to \mt S$ of algebraic stacks is \emph{fpqc} if it is faithfully flat (i.e. flat and surjective) and locally quasi-compact, i.e. for any point $x\in \mt X$ there exists an open neighborhood $\mt U\subset \mt X$ such that the image $\pi(\mt U)\subset \mt S$ is open and the restriction $\pi_{|\mt U}:\mt U \to \pi(\mt U)$ is quasi-compact (see \cite[Sec.
+Recall that a morphism $\pi:\mt X\to \mt S$ of algebraic stacks is \emph{fpqc}, if it is faithfully flat and, for any point $x\in \mt X$, there exists an open neighborhood $\mt U\subset \mt X$ such that the image $\pi(\mt U)\subset \mt S$ is open and the restriction $\pi_{|\mt U}:\mt U \to \pi(\mt U)$ is quasi-compact (see \cite[Sec.
 2.3.2]{Vis05}).
-For example, any morphism $\pi:\mt X\to \mt S$ that is faithfully flat and locally of finite presentation (i.e. it is fppf) is fpqc.
+For example, any morphism $\pi:\mt X\to \mt S$ that is faithfully flat and locally of finite presentation (i.e., it is fppf) is fpqc.

 \begin{defin} Let $\pi:\mt X\to\mt S$ be a morphism of algebraic stacks.
 We will say that $\pi$ is \textbf{Stein} if it is fpqc and the natural homomorphism $(\pi_{\mt T})^\#:\oo_{\mt T}\to(\pi_{\mt T})_*\oo_{\mt X_{\mt T}} $ is an isomorphism for any arbitrary base change $\mt T\to\mt S$, where $\pi_{\mt T}:\mt X_{\mt T}=\mt X\times_{\mt S} \mt T\to \mt T$ is the base change of $\pi$ through the morphism $\mt T\to\mt S$. \end{defin}